GFA-spec/GFA-spec/GFA2-spec.md

 orientation of the objects matters (e.g. the edge between two consecutive segments, the segment between two consecutive edges, etc.)
-A set can contain a reference to a path, but not vice versa, in which case the orientation of the objects in the path become irrevalent.
+A set can contain a reference to a path, but not vice versa, in which case the orientation of the objects in the path become irrelavent.

 ## BACKWARD COMPATIBILITY WITH GFA